 Finger joint pain can result from:

 Finger injuries are common, especially in athletes and people who work with heavy machinery.
+As trauma can often result in pain and inflammation, people will likely experience discomfort when pressing on the finger.
 Common causes of finger injuries include:

 - a sprain, which refers to a stretched or torn ligament